happypeter/edocs/soho.md

     - next step maybe try to display-worthy broom https://www.remodelista.com/posts/domestic-science-display-worthy-household-brooms/
   - no color out of my palette, DIY wooden broom?
   - small pan, so that I can dump the dust into the duskbin without making it dirty
+- dish towels
+  - have to be big and really absorbent
+  - white or gray
 - expose those towels
   - colors
     - white, light gray, https://youtu.be/8rKltrQ45ao?t=245, or maybe camel